Choose ALUNBRIG® (brigatinib): Download Helpful Resources for Patients

 Discover how first-line ALUNBRIG could treat a hypothetical ALK+ patient with brain mets at baseline

-Dr. Vijay K. Gunuganti, an Oncologist at Texas Oncology, discusses patient evaluation, the significance of biomarkers and brain mets, and using ALUNBRIG as a 1L treatment option for ALK+ mNSCLC.
+Dr. Vijay K. Gunuganti, an Oncologist at Texas Oncology, discusses patient evaluation, the significance of biomarkers and brain mets, and using ALUNBRIG as a first-line treatment option for ALK+ mNSCLC.

 ViewHide Transcript